bumi/stacking-sats-binance/README.md

-   --interval value    Days since the last order. (set to 0 to ignore) (default: 7 days) --percentage value  Percentage of the available EUR balance (default: 25) --maxprice value    Max price in EUR (default: 15000.0) --help, -h          show help (default: false)
+   --interval value    Days since the last order. (set to 0 to ignore) (default: 7 days) --percentage value  Percentage of the available EUR balance (default: 25) --maxprice value    Max price in EUR (default: 15000.0) --maxamount value   Limit of the maximum EUR amount to buy --help, -h          show help (default: false)
 ```